ItMeMarg/MS1-elhammer/README.md

 ### Content

 All textual content was written by me.
-Any code snippits taken from elsewhere are credited within the code.
+Any code snippits taken from elsewhere are credited within the code and are below:
 *  [W3.CSS](https://www.w3schools.com/w3css/w3css_modal.asp) for modal element within the Portfolio page
 *  [Bootstrap](https://getbootstrap.com/docs/4.0/components/carousel/) for carousel element within Index page
+*  [W3](https://www.w3schools.com/js/js_popup.asp) temporary popup JavaScript box redirecting users to communicate with Elhammer through Instragram until form is active
+*  [mmtuts](https://youtu.be/kEf1xSwX5D8) wrote this neat favicon code, which I was directed to by @anna_ci

 ###  Media